The nekRS Input Files

 key is 3, but any integer value can be provided.

-Most of the values associated with the various keys in the .par
+Most of the values associated with the various keys in the .par file are read by nekRS

-and then saved to various arguments in the options
+and then saved to various arguments in the options data structure.
+The argument

 is indicated in this section within square brackets.
 For example,

-key is stored in the THREAD MODEL
+the value set by the backend key is stored in the THREAD MODEL argument

-.
+to options.
 In other words, if you wanted to grab the value set by the user for the

-you can use the getArgs
+you can use the getArgs function on the options data structure as follows.

 std::string user_occa_backend;